 Our department offers foundational courses that support further study in economics, business, law, public policy and more.
 If you wish to major in economics at a four-year institution, we can put you on that path through a Transfer Studies degree.
 You’ll be well-prepared by supportive faculty who are devoted to teaching and the discipline of economics.

 The Department of Economics offers a variety of courses ranging from Consumer Economics, Global Economics, to traditional theory.
 Course offerings meet a variety of student needs and all meet the general education requirement.
 Some courses also meet the AACC diversity requirement.

 All economics faculty have offices located on the Arnold campus.
 Please feel free to contact them.

 Gretchen Mester, Chair

 You’ll have the opportunity meet other AACC students interested in current affairs and news relating to the world of economics, politics and business.
-Every semester the club hosts a student-led debate on a relevant topic.
+Each term the club hosts a student-led debate on a relevant topic.
 The group also enjoys field trips to Washington, D.C., and occasionally plans joint trips with the Entrepreneurial Studies Club.